mrpgmr67/python-flask-tests/README.md

 ## Usage
 To run the test suite, use the following command:

     pytest

 This will run all the tests in the test suite.
-You can also specify a specific file or test to run:
+You can also specify a specific file or test to run with the command:

     pytest tests/test_views.py

 ## Contributing